SumitMARSS/Book-Library/README.md

     3. Reviews: Introduce a feature that allows users to leave reviews and ratings for books, providing social proof and helping others make informed decisions about what to read.

 #### These enhancements will enrich the user experience, improve engagement, and make the Book Library application more comprehensive and user-friendly.
-## Additionally, there may be many other improvements possible based on discussions with our friends, colleagues, and advice from seniors.
+## Additionally, there may be many other improvements possible based on discussions with friends, colleagues, or advice from seniors.